 2.A.
 FOR GLASS MOUNT HANDLE.
 Remove Socket Head Cap Screw from Interior Pivot Bracket and Exterior Bracket.
-Be careful not to lose Gaskets located between Interior and Exterior Brackets. → being careful that the handle does not fall from the backside of the plywood.
-Remove rubber bushing for re-use during installation to the door.
+Be careful not to lose Gaskets located between Interior and Exterior Brackets

-2.B.
-Remove threaded pin from bottom of horizontal handle and pull horizontal handle away from plywood.
-Use the DORMA Spanner Wrench (part number MPHSW) to remove exterior horizontal handle retainer and rubber bushing.
+Remove threaded pin from the bottom of the horizontal handle and pull horizontal handle away from plywood.
+Use the DORMA Spanner Wrench (part number MPHSWE) to remove the exterior horizontal handle retainer and rubber bushing \\